mono/monodevelop/emacs/README.md

 This is probably the result of the background intellisense process crashing and printing a stacktrace in plain text.
 Please report the crash, preferably with how to reproduce, and the contents of the `*fsharp-complete*` buffer.

+### Windows completion menu performance

+There are some issues with the `pos-tip` library used to display the documentation tooltips for completions.
+This can cause sluggish performance when scrolling through the list if you try to move up or down just before the tooltip is displayed.
+We are looking into proper solutions for this with the `pos-tip` maintainer.
+For now you can work around the issue with `(setq ac-quick-help-prefer-pos-tip nil)`.
+This will use an alternative method for displaying these tooltips that is faster but uglier.

 ### Installing from Git

 If you installed by cloning the git repository and you are having problem, please sanity check by running `make test-all` in the `emacs` folder.